RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Detailed Experimental Settings

-We utilize the official benchmark from \cite{li2023evaluating}, which includes 3,000 question-answer pairs for each of the random, popular, and adversarial settings.
-We use the query template 'Is there a [object] in the image?'.
-Here, [object] is selected randomly, from the most frequent objects in the dataset, or from objects that frequently co-occur with [object], corresponding to the random, popular, and adversarial settings respectively.
-We evaluate the performance based on whether the model-generated output contained the ground truth ('Yes' or 'No') using accuracy, precision, recall, and average F1-score.
+\textbf{POPE\footnote{\href{https://github.com/RUCAIBox/POPE}{https://github.com/RUCAIBox/POPE}}.} We utilize the official benchmark from \cite{li2023evaluating}, which includes 3,000 question-answer pairs for each of the random, popular, and adversarial settings.
+We use the query template `Is there a \texttt{[object]} in the image?'.
+Here, \texttt{[object]} is selected randomly, from the most frequent objects in the dataset, or from objects that frequently co-occur with \texttt{[object]}, corresponding to the random, popular, and adversarial settings respectively.
+We evaluate the performance based on whether the model-generated output contained the ground truth (`Yes' or `No') using accuracy, precision, recall, and average F1-score.